Stephanie-Schefer/Wicked-Problems/project4.md

 # Creating a Geometric Bar Plot with your Simple Feature Object

-This figure presents a spacial map of Costa Rica Provinces, annotated with the name and population density of each province in persons per square kilometer.
+This figure presents a spacial map of Costa Rica's provinces, annotated with the name and population density of each province in persons per square kilometer.
 The bar plot shows the population within each province as well as the percentage of the populaiton the count is.

 ![](costa_rica_in_2019.png)

 ## Stretch Goal 1

+This plot shows the spacial map of Costa Rica's cantons, annotated with the name and populaiton density of each canton in persons per square kilometer.
+The bar plot shows the populaiton within each canton as well as the percentage of the populaiton the count is.

 ![](costa_rica2_in_2019.png)

-The following geometric bar plot shows the population total for each province of Costa Rica as well as the breakdown of the population
+The following geometric bar plot shows the population total for each province of Costa Rica.
+Each province is further broken down to show the populaiton distribution between each canton within the province.
+The wider the space, the more populaiton lives within the geographic area.

 ![](cr_adm2_bp.png)